wintechis/solid-app-verify-vaccination-certificates/README.md

 ![image](./GrantFlow-option3.png)

-After evaluation of all three options we decided for option 2, which is most convenient for the user.
-And solves the problem of authenticity of the proof in a simple way, as the proof is stored at the RKI's pod at a trusted domain.
+After evaluation of all three options we decided for option 2, which is most convenient for the user and solves the problem of authenticity of the proof in a simple way, as the proof is stored at the RKI's pod at a trusted domain.
 The option contains several key elements: